-Finally, we use information on inventors' demographic characteristics to test for plausible alternative mechanisms.
-We briefly present these tests here and leave more details to Appendix C.
+We extract additional information on inventors' demographic characteristics from the PatentsView data and merge it with our baseline data to test for plausible alternative mechanisms.
+We briefly present these tests here and leave more details on data and analyses to Online Appendix D.

-We first explore the hypothesis that our results are driven by the fact that female inventors, in particular mothers of young children, were more severely affected by the onset of COVID-19 (Myers et al., 2020).
-This fact may contribute to explaining our main result if young female inventors are more likely to live in high-density CSDs.
+We first explore the hypothesis that our results are driven by the fact that women and young workers were more severely affected by the onset of COVID-19.
+This fact may contribute to explaining our main result if female and young inventors are more likely to live in high-density CSDs.